CumulusNetworks/docs/content/cumulus-netq-31/Get-Started/NetQ-User-Interface-Overview/Application-Layout.md

 ## Search

-The Global Search field in the UI header enables you to search for devices.
+The Global Search field in the UI header enables you to search for devices and cards.
 It behaves like most searches and can help you quickly find device information.
 For more detail on creating and running searches, refer to {{<link title="Create and Run Searches">}}.

 ## Cumulus Networks Logo